Joecstarr/thesis/sections/future_work/undergrad_rsch.md

 One key issue that must be addressed in a tabulation research program is computational needs.
-Computing on knots and tangles is not necessarily a computationally challenging task, many problems are simple to describe computationally and have efficient implementations.
+Computing on knots and tangles is not necessarily a computationally challenging task.
+Many problems are simple to describe computationally and have efficient implementations.
 The primary challenge for tabulation research stems from the raw scale of the dataset, as both the knot and tangle datasets grow exponentially.
 This exponential growth of the data